Homemade Ice Cream/VisitingNewEngland small business partnership - Local Small Business Stories

 Ordway said he will "never compromise the quality of the ice cream

-through expansion," but does feel comfortable to the point of soon
+through expansion," but did feel comfortable in rcently opening

-will be open year-round and feature an order-at-the-window setting like
+Merrimack, N.H.
+That location is open year-round and features an order-at-the-window setting like

 the Nashua location, but also a dine-in section and drive through